Everything you need to know about travel vaccinations

 Which vaccinations should you consider before your trip?

 For your upcoming trip, consider the Hepatitis B vaccination, especially if you stay longer in areas with high prevalence or require potential medical procedures.
 Hepatitis B can be transmitted through contact with infected blood or body fluids and is widespread in many parts of the world.
 Another important vaccination is Typhoid, especially if you are in regions with inadequate sanitary conditions or limited access to safe drinking water.
-Typhoid is transmitted through contaminated water and food and can lead to severe intestinal infections.
+Typhoid is transmitted through contaminated water and Food and can lead to severe intestinal infections.

 The Japanese Encephalitis vaccination might also be advisable, particularly when traveling to rural areas of Asia during mosquito season.
 This disease is transmitted through mosquito bites and can cause severe neurological damage.
-Similarly, the Meningococcal vaccination should be considered, especially if you travel to crowded areas or countries where outbreaks are common.
+Similarly, the Meningococcal vaccination should be considered, especially if you travel to crowded areas or Countries where outbreaks are common.
 Meningococci cause a dangerous bacterial meningitis that can quickly become life-threatening if untreated.

 Do not forget Rabies, especially during extended stays in rural or remote areas where you may come into contact with wild animals or stray dogs.
 Rabies is almost always fatal once symptoms appear, but you can protect yourself with a preventive vaccination.
 Finally, the Pneumococcal vaccination is worth mentioning, particularly if you are older or suffer from chronic diseases.
 Pneumococci can affect the lungs and the nervous system, causing severe illnesses such as pneumonia or meningitis.